Math Calculators

 Example 2

-Helen wants to order a translator to translate several articles from English into Japanese.
-The translator's website shows an average rate of $20 for a 600-word translation.
-Helen's articles are around 20,000 words altogether.
-How will she calculate the order cost if the translator refuses to give her a discount?
+Helen needs to hire a freelance translator to convert several articles from English into Japanese.
+The translator's website lists an average rate of $20 per 600 words.
+Helen's articles total approximately 20,000 words.
+How can she calculate the total cost of her order if the translator does not offer a bulk discount?

-In this example, we use A and С for the number of words and B and D for money.
-The fields A and B are for the first case (the translator's current rate), and fields C and D are for the second case (the possible rate for Helen's order).
+In this scenario, we'll use fields A and С for the word count, and fields B and D for the cost.
+Fields A and B represent the known rate (the translator's current pricing), while fields C and D represent Helen's specific order.

-• In field A, enter the number of words at the translator's rate - 600.
+• In field A, enter the number of words at the translator's base rate, which is 600.

-Then you can round up the result to $667.
-Don't forget that Helen can ask for a discount for bulk orders, but $667 can be a starting point in negotiations.
+Helen can round this result up to $667.
+While she can always negotiate a discount for a bulk order, $667 gives her a solid starting point for negotiations.

 Example 3

-Jack is on vacation in Indonesia and wants to exchange his cash dollars for the Indonesian rupiah's local currency.
-He needs the money to pay cash to rent a Yamaha X-Max maxi-scooter, which costs 3,500,000 rupiahs per month.
+Jack is vacationing in Indonesia and needs to exchange his U.S. dollars for the local currency, Indonesian rupiahs.
+He needs cash to rent a Yamaha X-Max maxi-scooter, which costs 3,500,000 rupiahs per month.

-He knows that today the exchange rate at the nearest exchanger to his hotel is 14,750 rupiahs for one U.S. dollar.
-How many dollars does he need to exchange to get 3,500,000 rupees?
+He knows that today's exchange rate at the currency exchange nearest to his hotel is 14,750 rupiahs per 1 U.S. dollar.
+How many dollars does he need to exchange to get exactly 3,500,000 rupiahs?

-And again, we use some equivalent units in fields A and C and other equivalent units in fields B and D.
+Once again, we place equivalent units in fields A and C, and the other equivalent units in fields B and D.

-In this example, we use A and С for Indonesian rupiah and B and D for U.S. dollars.
+In this example, A and С will represent the Indonesian rupiah, while B and D will represent U.S. dollars.

-• In field B, you enter the equivalent of that amount in dollars, i.e., 1.
+• In field B, enter the dollar equivalent of that amount, which is 1.

-It turns out that if the money changer does not take commission, he needs to exchange at least $237 to pay for scooter rent for a month.
-He will likely exchange a rounder sum - $250 or $300.
+Assuming the money changer doesn't charge a commission, Jack needs to exchange at least $237 to cover his scooter rental for the month.
+Realistically, he will likely exchange a rounder sum, such as $250 or $300.

 Using the calculator to find the solution

-To use the calculator for comparing the two ratios, 4/16 and 3/12, enter 4 in field A and 16 in field B, to complete one side of the proportion.
-Enter 3 in field C and 12 in field D to complete the other side of the proportion.
-Then press "Calculate."
+To use the equivalent ratio calculator to compare two ratios—such as 4/16 and 3/12—enter 4 into field A and 16 into field B to complete one side of the proportion.
+Then, enter 3 into field C and 12 into field D for the other side.
+Finally, click "Calculate."

 Answer